National Assembly (Serbia): Composition

-The National Assembly is composed of deputies elected on the basis of direct, universal, and equal suffrage by secret ballot.
-Parliamentary elections are held after the four-year term of the previous convocation of the National Assembly has expired, but can also be held before that if the National Assembly dismisses the Government or the Government resigns and no majority can be reached to elect a new Government.
-Elections are called by the President of Serbia 90 days before the end of the term of convocation of the National Assembly, so that elections are held within the following 60 days.
-Elections are closed party-list proportional with the entire country one electoral district and 250 seats then distributed between the lists using d'Hondt method.
-There is a minimum voting threshold of 3% so that only the party lists which get more than 3% of the votes are awarded the seats.
-There is no threshold for the ethnic minority party lists.
-After the elections, the first session of the new Assembly is convened by the President of the National Assembly from the previous convocation, so that the session is held not later than 30 days from the day of announcement of the final election results.
+Parliamentary elections are held when the four-year term of the previous convocation expires, or earlier if the Assembly dismisses the Government, or the Government resigns and no new majority can be formed.
+Regular elections are called by the President of Serbia 90 days before the end of the Assembly's term and held within the following 60 days.
+Elections use closed-list proportional representation, with the whole country forming a single constituency and the 250 seats distributed among lists using the D'Hondt method.
+Only lists that win more than 3% of the vote receive seats, although the threshold does not apply to ethnic minority lists.
+The first sitting of a new Assembly is convened by the outgoing President of the National Assembly, no later than 30 days after the final results are announced.

 Deputies

-The National Assembly is composed of 250 deputies (народни посланици).
-Deputies may not hold dual functions which represent a conflict of interest.
-Deputies enjoy parliamentary immunity.
-If deputy's mandate ended before the dissolution of the assembly, the right to fill the vacant position is awarded to the first candidate from the same electoral list who was not awarded a mandate and that, in the event of a resignation of a member elected on a coalition list, the vacant mandate would fall to the first candidate on the list from the same party who was not awarded a mandate.
+The National Assembly has 250 deputies (народни посланици).
+Deputies may not hold other offices that would create a conflict of interest, and they enjoy parliamentary immunity.
+If a deputy's mandate ends before the end of the term, the seat passes to the next candidate on the same electoral list who did not receive a mandate; on a coalition list, it passes to the next such candidate from the same party.

 Parliamentary groups

-Any grouping of five or more deputies can be officially recognised as a parliamentary group (посланичка група), with each deputy permitted to be members of only a single group at any one time.
-Although groups are mostly based on electoral lists from the parliamentary elections, groups are often a diverse collection of different parties as well as independents.
-This is due to Serbia's complex multi-party system, with many parties having a presence in the legislature; parties with similar ideology, but low representation, are therefore inclined to cooperate and form joint parliamentary groups together to secure more privileges they would otherwise not be entitled to, such as additional speaking time and committee assignments.
-The parliamentary groups are each led by a president, who are usually assisted by a number of vice-presidents; it is common practice for heterogeneous groups (i.e. ones which comprise two or more parties) to have a vice-president from the junior party in the group.
-The presidents of the parliamentary groups regularly meet with the President of the National Assembly to discuss and arrange the agenda for plenary sessions.
+Any five or more deputies may form a recognised parliamentary group (посланичка група), and each deputy may belong to only one group at a time.
+Although groups are mostly based on the electoral lists from the preceding election, many combine several parties and independents.
+Small parties with similar views often form joint groups to secure privileges they would not otherwise have, such as additional speaking time and committee seats.
+Each group is led by a president, usually assisted by one or more vice-presidents; in groups made up of several parties, a vice-president is typically drawn from a junior party.
+The group presidents meet regularly with the President of the National Assembly to arrange the agenda of plenary sittings.